 Diagnostic panel LED Description PS1 Power supply 1 failure.
 PS2 Power supply 2 failure if installed.
 PS3 Not used.
 NON Server power supplies are no longer redundant (applicable only with redundant power feature).
-OVER Overspecification.
+OVERSPEC Overspecification.
 The system has exceeded the power capabilities (max rating) of the installed power-supply units.
 NMI Nonmaskable interrupt occurred.
-TEMP System temperature exceeded maximum rating.
+TEMP System temperature exceeded maximum limit.
+Other LEDs will be on to identify the location of the temperature problem.
 FAN A fan failed or is operating slowly.
 MEM Memory failure.
 One or more dual inline memory modules (DIMMs) failed.
 CPU One or both microprocessors failed or one is seated in wrong connector.
 PCI A Error occurred on an adapter in PCI slot 1, or one of the PCI devices integrated on the system board.
 PCI B Error occurred on an adapter in PCI slots 2 or 3, or one of the PCI devices integrated on the system board.
 PCI C Error occurred on an adapter in PCI slots 4 or 5, or one of the PCI devices integrated on the system board.
 SP System management subsystem detected an error.
-VRM Error on voltage regulator module or on integrated voltage regulator.
+VRM Error on voltage regulator module.
 DASD The SCSI backplane (if any) or a device connected to a SCSI bus failure.